Winegrower on Libre.vin – How it works

 The prices on Libre.vin reflect our lightweight approach, and we have purposely created a structure that benefits curiosity more than anything.

-We reward our customers for buying larger quantities by giving discounts of 10%, 15% and 20% for orders of 6, 12 and 24 bottles respectively.
+We reward our customers for buying larger quantities by offering discounts of 15% and 20% for orders of 6 and 12 bottles respectively.

 - Rewards for curiosity